 Kathleen Cooney, DVM, CHPV, CCFP

 Since 2006, my focus has been the enhancement of animal hospice care.
-In 2006, I founded the company Home to Heaven in Loveland, Colorado.
+In 2006, I founded (but no longer own) the company Home to Heaven in Loveland, Colorado.
 Today, it stands as one of the largest pet hospice services in the world.
 I am a past-President of the International Association for Animal Hospice and Palliative Care (IAAHPC).
 Now through my consulting work with Cooney Animal Hospice Consulting, my wish is to provide end-of-life care training to veterinary team providers and raise awareness for this important field.

 Today, I am well-known as a leader in the animal hospice movement and in the art of beautiful euthanasia experiences through the Companion Animal Euthanasia Training Academy (CAETA).
 It has been my honor to publish books, articles, write guidelines, present webinars, and speak at conferences all over the world in promotion of this work.
 To help advance end-of-life support, I am working on becoming a specialist in Animal Welfare through the American College of Animal Welfare.